This blog may contain affiliate links. Read our disclosure policy for more info.

 Palenque is such a cute town!
 There are some incredible restaurants and things to do (more than just waterfalls!)
 The town itself is also just very relaxed.
 You’re probably going to love it (like I did) so you might as well book somewhere to stay for a couple of nights.

 Related Read: If you need some ideas for your trip check out this list of the best things to do in Mexico!

 Some of the best hotels in hostels in Palenque are:

-Best Budget Hotel (Casa Hadassa La Cañada)
+Best Mid-Range Hotel – Casa Hadassa La Cañada

-Best Luxury Hotel (Hotel Chan-Kah Resort)
+Best Luxury Hotel – Hotel Chan-Kah Resort

-This resort is pure luxury with a Maya spa on-site, a massive pool, bar, and restaurant.
+This resort is pure luxury with a Maya spa on-site, a massive pool, a bar, and a restaurant.
 And the best part?
 It is located in the peaceful jungle only a couple kilometers from town.
 Staying here would be the ultimate holiday!